BBC Radio 1: 2010s

 In the same month, B.Traits announced that she was leaving BBC Radio 1 after six years of commitment.
 She said she feels as though she can no longer devote the necessary time needed to make the show the best it can be, and is moving on to focus on new projects and adventures.
 Her last show was on 26 October 2018.
-The Radio 1's Essentials Mix is then shifted earlier to 1am-3am, followed by Radio 1's Wind-Down from 3 am to 6 am.
+The Essential Mix was then shifted earlier to 1am-3am, followed by Radio 1's Wind-Down from 3 am to 6 am.
 The changes took effect from 2 November 2018 onwards.

 At the end of October 2018, Dev's takeover on The 8th resulted in the swapping between Matt Edmondson and Mollie King's show with Dev and Alice Levine's show.
 This meant that Matt and Mollie became the new Weekend Breakfast hosts, and Dev and Alice became the afternoon show hosts.
 The changes came into effect on 16 November 2018.

 On 15 November 2018, Radio 1 announced that Tiffany Calver, who has previously hosted a dedicated hip-hop show on the new-music station KissFresh, would join the station and host the Rap Show.
 The change took effect from 5 January 2019.

 On 26 November 2018, Radio 1 announced that the new hosts for the evening slot previously hosted by Charlie Sloth would be Rickie Haywood-Williams, Melvin Odoom, and Charlie Hedges.
 The trio previously presented on Kiss's breakfast show.
 The change took effect in April 2019.

 In July 2019 it was announced that there would be two new shows on the weekend, the weekend early breakfast show and best new pop, both of which started on 6 September 2019.

 The weekend early morning breakfast show would be and is currently hosted by Arielle Free.
 It is broadcast between 04:00–06:00 on Friday and Saturday and Sunday between 05:00–07:00.

-Best new pop would be and is currently hosted by Mollie King and is currently broadcast between 06:00–06:30 on a Friday Morning.

-This in turn changed the timing of the Weekend Breakfast Show hosted by Mollie King and Matt Edmondson, which is now broadcast at Friday 06:30–10:00 and between 07:00–10:00 on Saturday & Sunday.